nvidia-riva/tutorials/tts-dataset-recording-at-home.md

 8. Select the most quiet room in your environment, and close your windows and doors.

-9. Eliminate external sources of noise, e. g. air conditioning, computer fan, kids, etc...
+9. Eliminate external sources of noise, for example, air conditioning, computer fan, and so on.

 ## How to adjust microphone levels and body position before recording?